Theo Dodds

 |---|---|---|

-I do not believe formal education alone determines someone’s ability to explore the depths of human experience, particularly when traditional structures have historically centred cisgender, white, neurotypical people.
+I feel it is important to say here I do not believe formal education alone determines someone’s ability to explore the depths of human experience, particularly when traditional structures have historically centred cisgender, white, neurotypical people.
 Much of my work is shaped by a desire to de-institutionalise therapy, making reflective, relational support more accessible, especially for those bringing lived experience, insight, and compassion.
 Presence, curiosity, humility, and relational safety matter as much as credentials.
 My approach honours both learning and life, creating space for work feeling real, human, and available beyond narrow ideas of who is considered qualified to support others.

 Alongside formal training, my work is deeply informed by my lived experience.
 I have navigated neuro-diverse life, belated queer exploration, gender discovery, questions of self-belief and authenticity, experiences of addiction and shame.
 These experiences shape how I show up with clients, allowing me to meet raw, real aspects of being human with care, honesty, and humility.
 I believe in relevant personal disclosure, used thoughtfully and in service of the work, supporting connection and reducing isolation.